We have been awarded at in the ghp 2019 & 2021 Fitness and Nutrition Awards with

 There is no one perfect way, no one symptom nor test result, that will properly diagnose low thyroid function or hypothyroidism.
 The key is to look at the whole picture – your symptoms and your blood tests – and then decide.

 Most doctors just check something called thyroid-stimulating hormone (TSH) and sometimes your free T4 level, which doesn’t give a full picture of the thyroid.
-In fact, even the interpretation of this test is incorrect most of the time.
+In fact, even the interpretation of this test can be misleading.

 Many doctors think that only a TSH over 5 or 10 is worth treating.
 Unfortunately, this leaves millions suffering unnecessarily.